 - Learn new athletic activities.

 - Improve skills.

 - Develop physical vigor and desirable health and safety habits.

 - Develop friendships with team members.

-- · Realize that athletic competition offers privileges and responsibilities.
+- Realize that athletic competition offers privileges and responsibilities.

+- Learn and exemplify good sportsmanship.

+- Learn that team excellence and individual growth in performance is a primary goal for all

+athletes.

-- Learn and exemplify good sportsmanship. - Learn that individual and team excellence in performance is a primary goal for all athletes. - Develop friendships and experiences through contests with other schools and communities. - Learn that although winning is important, rule violations bring penalties. - Make a commitment to your coaches and teammates through daily participation.
+- Develop friendships and experiences through contests with other schools and communities.

+- Learn that although winning is important, rule violations bring penalties. - Make a commitment to your coaches and teammates through daily participation. - Participation in a sport implies a commitment to your teammates, coaches, and your school.